Operational Business Intelligence Use Cases, Benefits, and Tools

 business metrics dashboard

-In this article, we break down what operational business intelligence is, how it differs from traditional BI, the industries that benefit most from it, and the tools that help organizations improve operational efficiency.
+In this article, we’ll unpack what operational business intelligence is, how it differs from traditional BI, which industries benefit most, and the tools that help teams boost operational efficiency.

 What Is Operational Business Intelligence?